vinrata/vinrata/README.md

 - 👋 Hi, I’m @vinrata
-- 👀 I’m interested in ecommerce
+- 👀 I’m interested in ecommerce and blockchain technology
 - 🌱 I’m currently learning HTML, CSS, Javascript!
 - 💞️ I’m looking to collaborate on indie videogames and possibly ecommerce plugins, and websites.
 - 📫 How to reach me: mail@vinny.info